 Is the lysine in Vegemite or Marmite effective against herpes?

-Can vitamin B12 in Marmite help with mouth ulcers?
+Can vitamin B12 in Marmite help with mouth ulcers or cold sores?

 Is it safe to apply Vegemite or Marmite topically on cold sores?